bsmith89/longev-mgen/doc/submission.md

 only 4,448 have members annotated with any COG, KO, or putative function.
 The remaining 8,528 unannotated OPFs encompass 111,177 predicted protein sequences across the 142 genomes.

+To better understand the relationship between our _de novo_ clusters and previously described annotations, we inspected the concordance between known GH13 subfamilies, which posses &alpha;-amylase activities on different starches [@Stam2006a], and the 20 OPFs with these domains (See Supplementary Results).
+We find that most OPFs are composed of members with just one subfamily, suggesting that our clusters are consistent with these known groupings.
+Several OPFs are dominated by members without a more specific subfamily, and while outside the scope of this study, these may offer hypotheses for additional divisions within GH13.
 Detailed annotations of predicted genes in MAG and reference genomes with OPFs, COGs, KOs, and Pfam and CAZy domains are available as Supplementary [@Tbl:supp-gene-annot] at <https://doi.org/10.5281/zenodo.4450697>.